phgrund/myplaylist/README.md

 # My Playlist

 A place to record all of your watched movies, series and animes.
-Made with Laravel for api/auth and VueJs for SPA front-end
+Made with Laravel for api/auth back-end and VueJs for SPA front-end

 ## TO:DO